-Your passport details are: your date of birth, the date of issue and expiry, your full name and the passport number.
+Your passport details are: your date of birth, place of birth, sex, the date of issue and expiry, your full name and passport number.

-Are your passport details correct on your NZeTA?
+Are your passport details listed correctly on your NZeTA?
 Then you must contact your airline company.
 It is likely that there is an error in the passport details linked to your flight ticket.
-The airline company can fix this, so you can still check in.
+The airline company can fix this, allowing you to still check in.

 - What if my application is rejected?

-In most cases, an NZeTA application is approved within a few days.
+In most cases, NZeTA applications are approved within an average of 5 days.
 It is extremely rare for an NZeTA application to be rejected, and it is difficult to find out the reason for a rejection, as the New Zealand immigration service never indicates why an application was rejected.
 Possible reasons for a rejection are:

 • You made a mistake in the application form